 These veins eventually form together into clumps that have no discernible external shape but can grow to large sizes.
 The colour of the turquoise that’s formed is affected by what primary minerals were involved in the process, with copper adding blue tones while iron contributes green.
 Trade professionals will often refer to different types of turquoise as being ‘robin’s egg blue’, ‘sky blue’, or ‘Persian blue’.

 The word turquoise dates back to the 13th century, from the French expression ‘pierre tourques’, referencing the stone’s journey from Turkey to Europe.
 Today, the December birthstone is associated with meanings of freshness, femininity, tranquillity, intuition, serenity, creativity, emotional balance, and loyalty.

-Turquoise has been a popular semi-precious stone for centuries, but it was especially popular in Victorian times thanks to its bold colour and relatively high availability.
+Turquoise has been a popular semi-precious stone for centuries, but it was especially popular in antique Victorian jewellery thanks to its bold colour and relatively high availability.
 As such, there’s a wealth of antique turquoise jewellery in the market, primarily from Victorian times.

 This Turquoise and Diamond Bar Brooch from 1890 is stunningly simple and could be worn today with any number of outfits.

 Similarly, this Turquoise and Diamond Trilogy Ring circa 1880 is truly unique, set with three rare green turquoise stones alongside eight rose cut diamonds.
 Set in yellow gold, it’s a remarkable statement piece.